 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

-If you're ready to let go of the past and take back control of your emotions and your life then contact me and see how Hypnotherapy can help you regain your life.
+If you're ready to break the cycle of depression and let go of the past to take back control of your emotions and your life? then contact me and see how Hypnotherapy can help you take back your life from depression.